Olena Pchilka: Biography

 According to Pchilka herself, all of her texts were based on real events and experience from her life in Zviahel, Lutsk and Kovel.
 She created many Christmas and New Year stories, which were especially popular among publishers.
 Together with Mykhailo Starytsky Pchilka introduced many neologisms into the Ukrainian language, which led to critic from her opponents.
 During her stay in Lutsk she initiated the purchase of Ukrainian books for local libraries, and in 1890s became a member of a literary-artistic society in Kyiv, which also involved Mykhailo Starytsky and Mykola Lysenko.
 During one of her trips to Galicia Pchilka got acquainted with Volodymyr Shukhevych.
-During the opening of the monument to Ivan Kotliarevsky in Poltava she demonstratively gave her speech in Ukrainian language, despite the ban of authorities.
+During the opening of the monument to Ivan Kotliarevsky in Poltava she gave her speech in the Ukrainian language, despite the ban by authorities.
 In the late 1900s, Pchilka started her career as dramatist, and after 1918 she created a number of children's plays at the request of Sofia Rusova.
-In 1906 Pchilka became the editor of the newspaper Ridnyi Krai ("Native Land"), which was published in Poltava until the introduction of a ban on Ukrainian press in 1914.
-In 1908 she also started publishing a children's monthly called Moloda Ukraina ("Young Ukraine").
+In 1906, Pchilka became the editor of the newspaper Ridnyi Krai ("Native Land"), which was published in Poltava until the introduction of a ban on Ukrainian press in 1914.
+In 1908, she also started publishing a children's monthly called Moloda Ukraina ("Young Ukraine").

 After the death of her husband Petro and children Mykhalo and Lesia, Pchilka moved back to Hadiach.
 A long-term object of surveillance by the Russian police, she was reportedly critical of the Bolsheviks after their capture of power over Ukraine.
-In 1920 she was arrested after being accused of counter-revolutionary activities including the public demonstration of the blue-and-yellow flag, but was freed after the intervention of one of her acquaintances, who was a Borotbist.
-In 1929 Pchilka's son-in-law was sentenced as part of the Union for the Freedom of Ukraine trial, but she was already to ill to take part in the process herself.
+In 1920, she was arrested after being accused of counter-revolutionary activities including the public demonstration of the blue-and-yellow flag, but was freed after the intervention of one of her acquaintances, who was a Borotbist.
+In 1929, Pchilka's son-in-law was sentenced as part of the Union for the Freedom of Ukraine trial, but she was already too ill to take part in the process herself.
 Recognized as one of the most well-known Ukrainian female poets, Olena Pchilka died in Kyiv, aged 81.